-it.
-In the second row, R2 then learns about vase and shares this concept to R1.
+For instance, in column labeled with PCA of Table 1 it is shown how the probabilities of objects of R1 are affected using only PCA over the shapes of objects, as both robots encounter and learn concepts while traversing the environment.
+In the first row, R1 learns about the concept dolphin and acquires it.
+In the second row, R2 then learns about vase and shares this concept to R1 (that is expressed with a subindex R2).
 The probability, according to the PCA features to be a dolphin is 0.19 (second row).
 R1 learns the object can, which has a probability of 0.31 to be a dolphin and a probability of 0.26 to be a vase, which was learned by R2 and shared to R1 (third row).
 In the fifth row, R1 learns about a water bottle but it confuses with the soda bottle learned and shared before by R2.
 As can be seen from Figure 3, both objects have the same shape and consequently the PCA features are not able to discriminate between these two objects.
-This is not the case for the SIFT features, which prevent R1 to consider it as the same object (as explained below).
-In the seventh row, R1 learns about vase which was already learned
+This is not the case for the SIFT features, which prevent R1 to consider it as the same object.
+In the seventh row, R1 learns about vase which was already learned and shared by R2, and in this case both concepts are merged.